 - Net Present Value

 Net Present Value (NPV)

-Net present value is a method which is used to determine the present value of all future cash flows which will be generated by the investment.
+Net present value is a method that is used to determine the present value of all future cash flows that the investment will generate.
 It then compares the present value of all future cash inflows with the value of the cash outflows to decide if the investment should be made or not.
-Suppose that a project costs you $1,000 (cash outflow) and it will generate you future cash flows of $500, $300 and $800 in the first, second and third years respectively.
-Also suppose, that you expect a minimum of 8% return per annum from this investment considering its risk.
+Suppose that a project costs you $1,000 (cash outflow), and it will generate you future cash flows of $500, $300, and $800 in the first, second, and third years respectively.
+Also, suppose that you expect a minimum of 8% return per annum from this investment, considering its risk.
 So, Net Present Value will be the difference between cash outflow and the present value of the future cash inflows.
 We can calculate it as:

 NPV = [$500/ (1 + 0.08)1 + $300/(1 + 0.08)2 + $800/(1 + 0.08)3] – $1,000

 Considering that the Net Present Value of the investment is positive, the investment proposal should be accepted since this means that the investment is providing more returns than the expected return of 8% per annum.
 Had the NPV been negative, we would have rejected the proposal since it would have meant that the investment is providing returns lesser than 8% per annum.

 The concept of the Internal Rate of Return is quite simple to understand.
 Suppose that you invest $10,000 in a bank today, and you will be getting $10,800 after one year.
 In this case, IRR will be:

 IRR = $10,800 – $10,000 / $10,000